wade-wojcak/system-status-monitor/README.md

 ## Potential Future Enhancements

+**API Integration and App State Management**
+For the purposes of the prototype, I kept the API integration and App State Management relatively simple and direct.
+In the future, I would aim to improve this by introducing a library such as TanStack Query to manage the various API calls and global state management.
+TanStack Query combines a very intuitive and clean developer experience with powerful out-of-the-box features such as caching, background refetching, and request lifecycle states such as loading and errors.
+In particular, I would be able to swap out the interval-based refetch logic with the built-in background refetching and stale data handling capabilities.

+**Handling Loading and Error States**
+Another clear area of improvement that ties into the prior point about app state management would be to implement more comprehensive loading and error handling and states.
+Although these are often deprioritized at the prototype stage, they are crucial for production readiness.
+Although the vast majority of a given user experience is focused on how the application feels while functioning as expected, having a solid strategy for handling loading and error states will ensure that the edge cases of the experience also feel more polished and professional.

 **Additional System Monitoring Modules**
-Currently, this application focuses on monitoring a single system metric: CPU load average.
+The initial version of the application focuses on monitoring a single system metric: CPU load average.
 However, there are many other system metrics that could be added to the user experience, such as memory allocation, disk usage, network traffic, and more.
 Expanding the functionality would enable a true dashboard-style experience.
+The current approach of utilizing the `os` Node.js module may not be sufficient for monitoring the variety of system metrics that we deem important to the user, which leads into the next point about expanding the application to include a more powerful desktop framework integration.

 **Desktop Framework Integration**
-This prototype is currently browser-based per the requirements.
-In the future, we should consider integrating it with a desktop framework such as Electron to provide a more native user experience.
+Although the prototype is browser-based per the requirements, in the future we should consider integrating it with a desktop framework such as Electron to provide a more native user experience.
 This would also allow more advanced and comprehensive system monitoring capabilities.

-**CI/CD Pipelines**
-The current mode of testing, documentation generation, and build are manual and insufficient for a production-level application.
-These would all need cloud-based automation to push them to the next level.
-Introducing DevOps practices will make for a more reliable and higher-quality product.
-It should also be possible to integrate the deployment process with various desktop application stores for easy distribution to end uers.

 **Component and Design Library**
 The current component library is relatively utilitarian and focused on the prototype requirements.
 In the future, I would expand this into a more robust component library and associated design system.
 Introducing a tool like Storybook would allow for a smoother development experience for prototyping, testing, and documentation.